JarlTuxen/2-semester-gitbook/topics/Unit-test.md

 - Write unit tests that verifies that your e-mail verification services works as intended
   - Identify cases & borderline analysis
-- Write unit tests that verifies that two of your end-points in movie-analysis works as intended
+- Write unit tests that verifies that two of your service methods in movie-analysis works as intended
   - Identify cases & borderline analysis

 ###### Advanced